eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 python tools/randomTrips.py -n <input-net-file> -r sampleRoutes.rou.xml
 python tools/routeSampler.py -r sampleRoutes.rou.xml --edgedata-files <edgedata-files> -o <output-file>
 ```

+!!! note
+    departure times in route files are ignored and only the `<route>`-elements are used.
+Route with named routes but without vehicles may also be used.

 ## Generalized route restrictions
 By default, the input options --edgedata-files and --turn-files allow restricting counts for single edges and pairs of consecutive edges.